Let’s start things off with a quick review of the basics.

 Do you identify with this?
 Probably yes, it’s very common…

 How much time do I need to scalp trading?

 Since scalping is a trading style that aims to collect just small market movements at a time, you need to make a lot of scalping trades per day to collect a decent amount of profit.

-You’ll need to be able to spend several hours a day glued at the charts to be able to catch all those opportunities to take your quick trades in and out.
+You’ll need to be able to spend several hours a day glued to your trading monitor to be able to catch all those opportunities to take your quick trades in and out.

 Scalping requires a lot of attention to the charts and constant concentration.
 Your trades must be open in very precise locations.
 For this reason, you need to be very focused and think very quickly.

 The environment where you are trading as a scalper needs to be free of distractions.
-Any small distraction can be the difference between being able to enter the trade as a snipper or to lose the entry price.
+Any small distraction can be the difference between being able to enter the trade as a snipper or losing the entry price.

-Even worse, it can be the difference between closing a trade with a profit or let the price quickly come back to you and give you a loss.
+Even worse, it can be the difference between closing a trade with a profit or letting the price quickly come back to you and give you a loss.

 Scalping requires quick thinking and quick action, and that makes it not suitable for all kinds of traders.
 Not everyone can handle such a big pressure for a long time.